 The relief covers employees’ tax (PAYE), provisional tax payments and the employment tax incentive.

-Joon Chong, tax partner at Webber Wentzel, says there has been no relief outlined in terms of late payments of value-added ax (Vat).
-She notes that Vat vendors who have monthly payment obligations has a payment due on 7 April.
+Joon Chong, tax partner at Webber Wentzel, says there has been no relief outlined in terms of late payments of value-added tax (Vat).
+She notes that Vat vendors who have monthly payment obligations have a payment due on 7 April.

 “There is no indication that there will be any relief (for late payments).
 This means that Vat vendors should only delay their Vat payments as a last resort to avoid the automatic 10% late payment penalty when payments are made after their due dates,” she warns.

 Small businesses will be able to defer payment of 20% of their employees’ tax from 1 April to 31 July this year, without penalties and interest.